taichi-dev/taichi/README.md

 - [Compelete documentation](https://docs.taichi.graphics/)
 - [API reference](https://api-docs.taichi.graphics/)

 *Due to the rapid development, both sites are still under construction.
-We also plan to merge them into a single site in in the future.*
+We also plan to merge them into a single site in the future.*

 # Contacts